awgh/ldap-get/README.md

 This utility is in Go, so it can't accidentally your remote Java class.

-However remember this is probably live malware, so be careful not to run it later.
+However be careful not to run it later.

 Maybe never install Java on *anything ever*.